-The Cattleya orchid is a slow grower but easy-to-care epiphytic genus with dark green leaves.
+The Cattleya orchid of the Orchidaceae family is a slow grower but easy-to-care epiphytic genus with dark green leaves.
 The orchid lives longer and can reach maturity between four to seven years.

 - What Is Cattleya Orchid?

 - Water Requirements

 - Soil Requirements

 - Humidity Requirements

 What Is Cattleya Orchid?

 The Cattleya orchid is a unique genus that has around 130 varieties and it is native to tropical America.
 The Cattleya orchid was named after a horticulturist called William Cattley.
 This Cattleya is also commonly known as the Queen of all orchids and can be used in corsages.

 The Cattleya can grow healthy and showy if you practice orchid care using the important tips that are presented in this article.